An introductory review of the resource theory approach to thermodynamics

 \begin{rmk}[What baths are allowed by Thermal Operations?]

 The proof of the previous theorem clarifies that we are allowing complete freedom in the choice of the bath.
 In particular, we have chosen an exponential degeneracy in the states.
-Physically, this assumption comes from an assumption of infinite heat capacity, which itself can be understood as assuming that the heat bath has infinite volume -- and effectively this may require an interaction that lasts infinitely long.
-This can be understood from the following classical reasoning, that we keep rather heuristic.
-Note that, by the standard definition of thermodynamic entropy and setting $k=1$,
+Physically, this assumption comes from an assumption of infinite heat capacity, which itself can be understood as assuming that the heat bath can have infinite volume (effectively this may require an interaction that lasts infinitely long).
+This can be understood from the following classical reasoning, that we keep heuristic.
+Note that, by the standard definition of entropy and setting $k=1$,

 Now, one defines $\beta = \frac{\partial S}{\partial E}$ and hence $\frac{\partial^2 S}{\partial E^2} = -\frac{1}{T^2} \frac{\partial T}{\partial E}:= -\frac{1}{C T^2}$, where $C$ is the heat capacity, $C = \frac{\partial E}{\partial T}$.
 Then, $g(E + \epsilon) = g(E)e^{\beta \epsilon} e^{-\epsilon^2/(2C T^2) + o(\epsilon^2)}$.
 So we see that in the proof we are effectively allowing a bath with infinite heat capacity or, since $C \propto V$ ($V$ volume), with infinite volume.
-The purpose of this hand-wavy argument is simply to point to the fact that more restrictive classes of operations may include further physical restrictions on the properties of the bath that can be accessed, and that within Thermal Operations we essentially make no restriction on the bath beyond its thermality.
-For example, Gibbs-stochastic transformations acting only on two energy levels at a time can be realised even if the bath is restricted to be a single-mode bosonic thermal state (Appendix B of Ref.~\cite{lostaglio2018elementary}).
-Studies of finite baths from a resource theory perspective have also been conducted \cite{reeb2014improved, richens2017finite}. \end{rmk} We can move on to use the previous theorem to derive the laws of thermodynamics governing the changes of populations.
+The purpose of this hand-wavy argument is simply to point to the fact that more constrained classes of operations may include further physical restrictions on the properties of the bath that can be accessed, and that within Thermal Operations we make no restriction on the environment beyond its thermality.
+For example, Gibbs-stochastic matrices $G$ acting only on two energy levels at a time can be realised as $G^\mathcal{T}$ even if the bath is restricted to be a single-mode bosonic thermal state (Appendix B of Ref.~\cite{lostaglio2018elementary}).
+Studies of finite baths from a resource theory perspective have also been conducted \cite{reeb2014improved, richens2017finite, sparaciari2017resource}. \end{rmk} We can move on to use the previous theorem to derive the laws of thermodynamics governing the changes of populations.
 We will see that, rather elegantly, the result has a strict connection with Nielsen's theorem in the theory of entanglement.